exercism/blog/posts/dig-deeper.md

+Solving an exercse on Exercism is just the first.
+The real learning comes next.

-This week we've launched the new "Dig Deeper" tab on exercises - designed as a way to help you go beyond just solving an exercise and explore its nuances and tradeoffs.
+This week we've launched the new "Dig Deeper" tab on exercises - designed as a way to help you go beyond the solving stage and explore its nuances and tradeoffs of an exercise, without needing to ask a mentor.

 ## Introduction